15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 What exercise works well for osteoarthritis (OA)?

-Walking and Aquatic (water) exercise are the exercise that are considered good for people with osteoarthritis (OA).
+Walking and Aquatic (water) exercise are the exercise that is considered good for people with osteoarthritis (OA).

 Reason being they are safe and easy to perform yet kind to your joints.
 Walking not only tones the muscles to slow down the loss of bone mass that supports the joints by reducing the risk of fracture, it also helps us to ward off heart disease, improve the blood circulation, and to lower down the blood pressure.